 Many processes in brain need sulfur bonds.
 Once non-reactive and non-toxic Hg0 vapor is inhaled it can easily pass into the brain area through the blood brain barrier.
 Once inside it will likely encounter catalase, an abundant enzyme.
 Catalase strips off two electrons to form reactive and toxic Hg++.
 This aggressive heavy metal will knock out new nerve growth and even remove myelin from the axon sheath.
 It also causes the abnormal aggregation of microtubulin and the formation of neurofibillary tangles and other abnormal biochemistry associated with neurological diseases such as Alzheimer’s disease.

 Why?
-Irminix® forms a two semi covalent bonds with Hg2+ and these are two very strong bonds that cannot be broken under normal physiological conditions as exist in the mammalian body.
+Emeramide® forms a two semi covalent bonds with Hg2+ and these are two very strong bonds that cannot be broken under normal physiological conditions as exist in the mammalian body.
 To break the bond you must heat it to 2370 C (458.60 F) to bust apart the body.
-The aggressive bullying of the heavy metal stops because it is totally happy bound up with Irminix®.
+The aggressive bullying of the heavy metal stops because it is totally happy bound up with Emeramide®.

 If you are a non-US citizen: yes.